atgu/ukbb_pan_ancestry/website/docs/hail-format.md

 ### Variant indices

-To determine which row/column corresponds to which variant, we provide variant indices for `BlockMatrix` in `HailTable` format.
+To determine which row/column corresponds to which variant, we provide variant indices for `BlockMatrix` in Hail `Table` format.
 ```
 ht_idx = hl.read_table(get_ld_variant_index_path(pop='AFR'))
 ```